-This report is a summary of statistical information on planning permit activity in Victoria for the 2011-12 financial year.
-The data is provided by the 79 local government authorities, the Minister for Planning and the Victorian Civil and Administration Tribunal.
+This is the tenth annual report on planning permit activity in Victoria.
+A detailed summary of statistical information for the 2012-13 financial year, the data is provided by the 79 local government authorities, the Minister for Planning and the Victorian Civil and Administration Tribunal.

 - metropolitan Melbourne and rural/regional Victoria,